Contact Us for a Free Consultation 818-394-7835

 Common Causes of Swimming Pool Accidents

 But drownings and nonfatal drowning-related brain damage are not the only swimming pool accident losses.
+Serious, permanent, and disabling injuries, for which compensation may be available, can also occur from:

 • diving, jumping, and slide accidents;

-• slip or trip and fall on pool-deck surfaces;
+• slip or trip and fall on pool deck surfaces;

-• pool-equipment electrocution burns, and cut hazards;
+• pool-equipment electrocution burns and cut hazards;

 • pool-chemical burns, inhalation, and other reactions;